skyscrapers/documentation/kubernetes/README.md

 > you need to add an instance of `STSAssumeRoleWithWebIdentitySessionCredentialsProvider` to a credentials chain, and pass that custom chain to your SDK init code via the `withCredentials` builder method.
 This class doesn’t automatically come as part of the credentials chain.
 Nor does it automatically initialise itself from environment variables the same way other providers do.
 You’ll have to pass in the web identity token file, region name and role ARN to get it running
+> [!NOTE]

-**Note**: Usually a Skyscrapers engineer will create the required IAM roles and policies for you.
+> Usually a Skyscrapers engineer will create the required IAM roles and policies for you.
 It's important that we match your ServiceAccount to the IAM policy's `Condition`.
 If you manage these policies yourself, it's important to setup the IAM role with the correct federated trust relationship.
 For example:

 ```json
 {